U.S. flag

 Hemodynamic Consequences of Ventricular Tachycardia

-The hemodynamic effects of ventricular tachycardia depend on coronary artery disease, left ventricular systolic function, valvular heart disease, and other co-morbid conditions.
-The rapid ventricular rate in VT leads to low cardiac output due to a significant reduction in preload as well as stroke volume.[31]
-In the presence of structural heart disease, coronary artery disease, and left ventricular systolic dysfunction, the hemodynamic changes may lead to systemic hypotension, coronary and cerebral hypoperfusion, syncope, and even cardiac arrest.
-Coronary hypoperfusion further impairs hemodynamics, leading to ventricular fibrillation and even sudden cardiac death.[32]
+The hemodynamic effects of ventricular tachycardia depend on the presence of comorbid conditions, including coronary artery disease (CAD), left ventricular systolic dysfunction (LVSD), and valvular heart disease.
+Rapid ventricular rates in ventricular tachycardia reduce cardiac output by decreasing both preload and stroke volume.
+In patients with structural heart disease, CAD, or LVSD, these hemodynamic alterations may cause systemic hypotension, coronary and cerebral hypoperfusion, syncope, and cardiac arrest.
+Coronary hypoperfusion further compromises hemodynamics, potentially precipitating ventricular fibrillation and SCD.

-Ventricular tachycardia is relatively well tolerated in patients with a structurally normal heart, but incessant VT may lead to tachycardia-induced cardiomyopathy, hemodynamic instability, heart failure, and syncope.
-[33] In patients with inherited ventricular arrhythmias, including long QT syndrome, arrhythmogenic cardiomyopathy, catecholaminergic polymorphic VT, and Brugada syndrome, VT may degenerate in ventricular fibrillation and result in hemodynamic collapse, even in the presence of normal left ventricular systolic function.[34][35]
+Ventricular tachycardia is generally well tolerated in structurally normal hearts.
+However, incessant ventricular tachycardia may induce tachycardia-mediated cardiomyopathy, hemodynamic instability, heart failure, and syncope.
+Inherited ventricular arrhythmias, including LQTS, arrhythmogenic cardiomyopathy, CPVT, and Brugada syndrome, may degenerate into ventricular fibrillation, resulting in hemodynamic collapse even when left ventricular systolic function is normal.[13]

 History and Physical